amarineva/scriptability-psi/README.md

 ## Overview

-ScriptAbility PSI receives XML-formatted prescription data, parses it, and generates encrypted label files for external printing systems.
+ScriptAbility PSI receives XML-formatted prescription data, parses it, and generates encrypted label files for ScriptAbility.
 It runs as a Windows service combining Apache HTTP Server and PHP.

 ## Installation 🚀